Anarhichadidae: Distribution and habitat

 Anarhichadidae wolfishes prefer cooler waters and are found in the northern parts of the North Pacific and North Atlantic Oceans as well as in the Arctic Ocean.
 They are demersal fishes occurring in shallow to moderately deep and cold seas.

 Biology

 Anarhichadidae wolffishes use their large teeth to feed on a diet of shelled invertebrates such as crabs, starfishes and sea urchins, as well as other prey, The peak mating season for wolffish is September to October.
 The male wolffish will guard the eggs 3–9 months until they hatch.

 Fisheries

 Anarhichadidae wolffishes, in particular two Atlantic species, the spotted wolffish and the Atlantic wolffish, are targeted by commercial fisheries.
 The flesh is used for food and the skin to make leather.

+Trivia

+The collegiate sports teams of the University of Alaska Anchorage have adopted the Seawolf, based on Tlingit and Haida legends, as their mascot.